 Feeling into the body will, at some point, start to activate the emotions that are held within by physical tensions.
 What we often tend to do is to shut down and escape, or get overwhelmed again by those very same emotions.

-If you come closer to the wound, tentatively, carefully and often, without pushing too fast or too early, nor evading the issue, you will gradually build up more courage, resilience, and containment to ‘hold’ the wound within direct attention; then healing will begin to happen.
+If you come closer to the wound tentatively, carefully and often, neither pushing too fast or too early, nor evading the issue, you will gradually build up more courage, resilience, and containment which will allow you to “hold” the wound under your direct attention; then healing will begin to happen.

-It is by being attentive and forgetting about ‘getting somewhere’ that change starts to happen.
-Healing comes uninvited when you take away the element of time; of wishing for an outcome.
+It is by being attentive and forgetting about “getting somewhere” that change starts to happen.
+Healing comes uninvited when you take away the element of time, and of wishing for an outcome.

-It is through the flame of meditation that emotional residue is burnt away, opening up the possibility of continuing life, with an open heart.
+It is through the flame of meditation that emotional residue is burned away, opening up the possibility of continuing life with an open heart.